jejacks0n/teaspoon/README.md

 ### Hooks

 Hooks are designed to facilitate loading fixtures or other things that might be required on the back end before, after, or during running a suite or test.
 You can define hooks in your suite by specifying a name and a block.
-Hooks with the same name will be added to an array, and all will be called when the hook is requested.
-If you don't specify a name, :default will be assumed.
+Hooks with the same name will be added to an array, and all configured hook callbacks with that name will be called when the hook is requested.
+If you don't specify a name, :default is be assumed.

 ```ruby
 config.suite :my_suite do |suite|